ivop/atari8080/README.md

 To assembly 8080.s into a binary you need the MADS Assembler which can be found here: https://github.com/tebe6502/Mad-Assembler/

+#### Future work

+##### Source to source translator

+We could use the instruction emulation code to implement a 8080 to 6502 source to source transloter.
+Each 8080 opcode is replaced by the equivalent in 6502 instructions.
+We won't be using the extended memory banks anymore, so memory access will also be faster.
+We do need a proper (dis)assembly listing of the source program.
+One where data and code is cleanly separated.
+Some constructs will need manual intervention, like call 5 to access BDOS in CP/M or checks for the upper limit of the TPA area by checking where BDOS starts.
+It has to be replaced by the CP/M-65 equivalent.

+##### Dynamic recompiler

+Right now, for a lot of instructions, the overhead of the instruction dispatcher is huge.
+For example, all MOV instructions, except when M is involved, are just a single lda and a single sta in 6502 assembly.
+Add to that at least 12 instructions for the instruction fetcher, and it's obvious that that's a huge factor in slowing down the emulation.
+It would be nice if all single byte 8080 instructions, except for those that change the Program Counter, could be executed in a single go.
+The setup time will be higher, but overall it should be faster if enough of these instructions are executed after eachother.
+The main loop could be something like:

+* Fetch instruction, see if it's multibyte or changes the PC.
+* If so, execute precompiled area, execute fetched instruction and loop.
+* If it's a single byte instruction and does not change the PC, copy all the 6502 code between ``opcode_xx:`` and ``opcode_xx_end`` (excluding the jmp loop) to a so called recompiled area (somewhere in memory, growing upwards).
+* If the recompiled area overflows, execute all recompiled instructions in one go and start over.
+* Loop to fetch instruction.

+Multi-byte instructions are problematic because while we execute the recompiled 6502 code, we do not know where to get them from the extended memory.
+Perhaps the emulation code could be changed to include immediate load instructions for the values that are normally accessed as byte2 and byte3, and have them patched in by the recompiler.
+Food for thought.

 #### Test suites

 All four tests with the 6502 core are succesful!